https://www.totraveltoo.com/

 Ollantaytambo

-We recommend visiting Ollantaytambo to acclimatise with the altitude as well as practising climbing Inca ruins.
+We recommend visiting Ollantaytambo to acclimatise to the altitude as well as practise climbing the Inca ruins.

 Worldwide Travel